MeechieMikkie693/RainDropRemovalUsingGANbasedArchitecture/README.md

-## Rain Drop Removal Using GAN based Architecture
+# Rain Drop Removal Using GAN based Architecture
 Rain drop removal from a single image using a novel GAN based architecture

+## NOTE!
+Our implementation paper (in word and pdf format along with the ppt presentation is given under the RainDPRemovalGAN folder)

 ### Abstract